-This recent addition to York Museum Gardens was planted in July 2015.
+The Edible Wood is located in the York Museum Gardens and was planted in July 2015.
 The design of the Edible Wood is based on the principles of permaculture and forest gardening, exploring our relationship with food and the future of crop production.
 It features plants that have an edible component and are both attractive and useful – valuable qualities as home gardens become smaller and people search for multifunctional plants.

 When mature, the garden will have an intimate, enclosed atmosphere with small, light-filled glades and serpentine paths meandering through.
 A garden for exploration, full of unexpected flavours and hidden corners.